Unified combatant command: World War II and afterwards

 In mainland Europe, Allied forces fell under the command of the Supreme Headquarters Allied Expeditionary Force (SHAEF).
 There was a separate command for the Mediterranean area.
-After SHAEF was dissolved at the end of the war, American forces were unified under a single command, the US Forces, European Theater (USFET), commanded by General of the Army Dwight D. Eisenhower.
-In the Pacific, the split in the location of base areas (the Philippines and then Australia, versus Hawaii and the U.S. West Coast); General Douglas MacArthur's towering ego; and Army-Navy rivalries meant that two separate commands were created.
+After SHAEF was dissolved at the end of the war, American forces were unified under a single command, the US Forces, European Territory (USFET), commanded by General of the Army Dwight D. Eisenhower.
+In the Pacific, the split in the location of base areas (the Philippines and then Australia, versus Hawaii and the U.S. West Coast), General Douglas MacArthur's towering ego, and Army-Navy rivalries meant that two separate commands were created.

 The Joint Chiefs of Staff continued to advocate for permanent unified commands, and President Harry S. Truman approved the first plan on 14 December 1946.
 Known as the "Outline Command Plan", it would become the first in a series of Unified Command Plans.

-The original 1946 plan established seven unified commands: Far East Command, Pacific Command, Alaskan Command, Northeast Command, the U.S. Atlantic Fleet, Caribbean Command, and European Command.
+The original 1946 plan established seven unified commands: Far East Command, Pacific Command, Alaskan Command, Northeast Command, the U.S. Atlantic Fleet, United States Caribbean Command, and European Command.
 However, on 5 August 1947, the CNO recommended instead that CINCLANTFLT be established as a fully unified commander under the broader title of Commander in Chief, Atlantic (CINCLANT).
 The Army and Air Force objected, and CINCLANTFLT was activated as a unified command on 1 November 1947.
 A few days later, the CNO renewed his suggestion for the establishment of a unified Atlantic Command.
-This time his colleagues withdrew their objections, and on 1 December 1947, the U.S. Atlantic Command (LANTCOM) was created under the Commander in Chief, Atlantic (CINCLANT).
+This time, his colleagues withdrew their objections, and on 1 December 1947, the U.S. Atlantic Command (LANTCOM) was created under the Commander in Chief, Atlantic (CINCLANT).

 Under the original plan, each of the unified commands operated with one of the service chiefs (the Chief of Staff of the Army or Air Force, or the Chief of Naval Operations) serving as an executive agent representing the Joint Chiefs of Staff.
 This arrangement was formalized on 21 April 1948, as part of a policy paper titled the "Function of the Armed Forces and the Joint Chiefs of Staff" (informally known as the "Key West Agreement").
 The responsibilities of the unified commands were further expanded on 7 September 1948, when the commanders' authority was extended to include the coordination of the administrative and logistical functions in addition to their combat responsibilities.